glwagner/glwagner.github.io/index.md

 ---

 I'm a postdoctoral researcher in
-[Earth, Atmospheric, and Planetary Sciences] at MIT.
+[Earth, Atmospheric, and Planetary Sciences] at [MIT].
-I'm working with the [Climate Modeling Alliance] to build the ocean component for a new Earth System model.
+I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new Earth System model.

-I seek answers to fundamental questions in fluid dynamics and ocean physics.
-For example: what sets the density structure of the oceanic surface layer?
+I study the Earth’s ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves, and turbulence.
+My work is motivated by basic questions in fluid dynamics and ocean physics.
+For example: what sets the density structure of the ocean?
 I use applied mathematics, computations, and observations to seek reduced models, simplifications, and explanations for complex oceanic phenomena.